 Before you visit Airlie Gardens, check out their website.
 There are quite a few special events going on throughout the year.
 Planning a wedding or thinking of renewing your vows?
 This is the place to do it!

 By the way, if you're planning to visit over the holidays, try to make Enchanted Airlie.
 Some dates are already sold out, so get your tickets now!

 When you visit the area, consider going on a History Tasting tour.
 It was so much fun!
 Looking for a place to stay?
-The Blockade Runner Resort is a fabulous hotel, whether you're looking for something for the whole family or just the two of you.
+The Blockade Runner Resort is where to stay in Wrightsville Beach, whether you're looking for something for the whole family or just the two of you.